daya0576/daya0576.github.io/source/_posts/2023-11-18-https-hijack.markdown

 Recently researching an internal tool to support resiliency testing, e.g. performing network delay on dependent redis/db/.., helps validate the service’s ability to handle and recover from unexpected network disruptions or delays in accessing external dependencies.

 TCP layer network traffic can easily be classified and shaped using a Linux built-in tool called TC (traffic control).

-But how can we hijack and manipulate encrypted outbound HTTPS traffic?
+<u>**But how can we hijack and manipulate encrypted outbound HTTPS traffic?**</u>

 <!--more-->